zawwz/lxsh/README.md

 - `${!VAR}` does not register as a variable
 - Extended globs (`*()`) are not supported
 - `(())` creates two subshells instead of one object
+- Unsetting functions will not work properly when minimizing variables or functions

 ## Debashifying